w3c-fedid/Administration/proposals-CG-WG.md

     * [ ] Two independent and interoperable implementations
     * [ ] Significant deployment experience
   * What's asked of the **Working Group**?
-    * [ ] Working Group consensus that the [Working Draft](https://www.w3.org/policies/process/#RecsWD) as a whole is complete and can be published as a [Candidate Recommendation](https://www.w3.org/policies/process/#RecsCR)
-  * What happens if accepted?
-    * [ ] The [Candidate Recommendation](https://www.w3.org/policies/process/#RecsCR) gets sent forward for further consensus across all of W3C to move forward towards a [Proposed Recommendation](https://www.w3.org/policies/process/#RecsPR)
+    * [ ] Working Group consensus that the [Working Draft](https://www.w3.org/policies/process/#RecsWD) as a whole is complete and to publish it as the Working Group's [Candidate Recommendation](https://www.w3.org/policies/process/#RecsCR), to be sent forward for further consensus across all of W3C to move forward towards a [Proposed Recommendation](https://www.w3.org/policies/process/#RecsPR)

 # Prior Art